-When Canadian multinational media conglomerate Thomson Reuters implemented marketing automation software, their lead conversion time dropped by 72% that brought a 175% overall increase in revenue.
+When Canadian multinational media conglomerate Thomson Reuters started using marketing automation software, their lead conversion time dropped by 72% to bring a 175% overall increase in revenue.
 By making your sales process more data-driven and personalized, you reduce the time it takes for a potential lead to become a customer.

 5. Improves Customer Retention

-Customer relationships are key to retention, and it’s easier and cheaper (about five times less) to retain customers than it is finding new ones.
-Through automating lead nurturing activities, you can consistently fuel your existing relationships and maximize your ROI without increasing your output—and keep more customers.
+Customer relationships are key to retention, and it’s easier and cheaper (about five times less) to retain customers than to find new ones.
+Through automating lead–nurturing activities, you can consistently fuel your existing relationships and maximize your ROI without increasing your output—and keep more customers.

 6. Robust Sales and Marketing Partnership